 by John Donnelly, meteorologist

 John Donnelly was born in Hialeah, Florida and returned to Rhode Island and settled in Johnston, where he matured till finishing from Lyndon State College in 1998 with a Bachelor’s degree in Meteorology.
-As a kid John constantly needed to know how air moved, and he ran towards, not far from, thunder and lighting and numerous other threatening weather condition phenomena.
-He returned in 2001 to the old household community of Elmhurst where the McCabe’s, Donnelly’s, Walker’s and Callan’s have actually been because after the Civil War
+As a kid John constantly would like to know how air moved, and he ran towards, not far from, thunder and lighting and different other threatening weather condition phenomena.
+He returned in 2001 to the old household area of Elmhurst where the McCabe’s, Donnelly’s, Walker’s and Callan’s have actually been because after the Civil War